JasonMendoza2008/HaploStatsAllelesList/README.md

 # HaploStatsAllelesList
 List of two-field typings and whether they are recognized by HaploStats among those tested on March 5, 2026.
 This list is not exhaustive, as **not all existing two-field typings were tested**.
 The HaploStats website may be updated in the future to include additional typings that were not supported on that date.
-Any input containing at least one allele not present in this list will result in the following error:
+Any input containing at least one allele not recognized by HaploStats will result in the following error:
 “Exception occurred when processing request: Client received SOAP Fault from server: Type not found for locus XXXXXXX.
 Please see the server log to find more detail regarding exact cause of the failure.”

 - Allele found: A\*01:01